DroidKaigi/conference-app-2020/README.md

     }
 ```

+<img src="https://user-images.githubusercontent.com/6636072/72217310-d1757800-356f-11ea-8d56-a72f4b26316f.png" width="400px" />

 Construct UiModel LiveData from some such LiveData.
 The `combine` method works like RxJava's combineLatest.

-<img src="https://user-images.githubusercontent.com/6636072/72217310-d1757800-356f-11ea-8d56-a72f4b26316f.png" width="400px" />
+You can make the loading state of the screen from multiple LiveData states like `sessionLoadState.isLoading || favoriteState.isLoading`.

 ```kotlin
 class SessionDetailViewModel @AssistedInject constructor(